WillmanGZ/Product-CRUD/README.md

 ## Features
 - Add new products to the list
-- View all products in a dynamic table
+- View all products in a dynamic interface
 - Edit existing product details
 - Delete products from the list
 - Responsive and user-friendly interface